 Statement of Purpose and Fiscal Notes - General Provisions. - No bill shall be introduced in either house unless it shall have attached thereto a concise statement of purpose and fiscal note.
-The contact person for the statement of purpose and fiscal note shall be identified on the document.
-Statements of purpose and fiscal notes may be combined in the same statement.
+The contact

 Statement of Purpose. - (a) The statement of purpose applies only to a bill as introduced, and does not necessarily reflect any amendment to the bill that may be adopted.
 All statements of purpose shall be reviewed for compliance with this rule by the committee to which the bill is assigned, excepting that any review is subject to Joint Rule 18(e).